Duan-Lab1/SpaPheno/README.md

 ## Overview

-**SpaPheno** is an R package designed to identify, visualize, and interpret spatial phenotype associations from spatial transcriptomics and simulated bulk data.

 Linking spatial transcriptomic patterns to clinically relevant phenotypes is a critical step toward spatially informed precision oncology.
 Here, we introduce SpaPheno, an interpretable machine learning